barrage/ragu-chat-api/docs/BONVOYAGE.md

 Since this is mostly an automatic process, expenses must be verified by users who uploaded them and their database entries can be updated if necessary.

-### **Traveler events**
+### **Traveler notifications**

-Immutable entities that get created whenever there is some interaction between a user and their *trip*.
-They represent specific events during the time the trip is active.
-For example, the time when the traveler was notified that their trip was created, the time when they confirmed their departure time, etc.
+Traveler notifications are sent to users at various points in the trip lifecycle.
+They are used to remind users of upcoming trips, to notify them when their trip has started, and to notify them when their trip has ended.

 Note, travel orders are not a part of this plugin and are handled externally by a 3rd party.
 The only connection is the travel order ID which is used to link the *trip* to the external system.